 Some of the finishes were just plain uninspired, while other layout and fixture details limited a more holistic use of the space.
 Laminate counters and discolored floor tiles anchored the kitchen, warped cupboards demanded a good nudge to shut completely, and the small bathroom’s ornate pedestal sink went way overboard on frilly decorative details while way under-delivering on countertop real estate.

 The main goals were pretty straightforward: open up the enclosed kitchen to the living room, update the kitchen and bathroom, and refinish the floors.
 Still, their designer, Vida, brought three critical points of view to the project.
 One was technical and practical: to limit work to the existing structural and plumbing layout so that the crew could focus on visible details that mattered most.
 The second was connectedness: Vida posted the project on Sweeten to find local contractors matched to the project’s budget and scope, freeing her up to focus on design solutions.
 And the third was creative: clean design details and a minimalist style found in matte finishes, simple profiles, and rich walnut wood warmth.
-They were matched with this Sweeten contractor for demolition, rebuilding, and craftsmanship detail down to the new doorknobs.
+They were matched with their Sweeten contractor for demolition, rebuilding, and craftsmanship detail down to the new doorknobs.

 Maria and Eric wanted an open, bright space with clean lines.
 They had drawn up a 3D model on their own to convey big ideas, and worked closely with Vida to fine-tune, leaning toward Scandinavian sensibilities with some mid-century modern touches.